 Suffolk University is excited to announce a new career opportunity as the Change Management and Training Lead!
 Suffolk is implementing a new module: Workday Student.
 This is an opportunity to play an important role in change management and training as we positively impact the Suffolk community.
-Working remotely will be considered for the qualified candidate.
+A hybrid work arrangement will be offered to the final candidate.
 Suffolk also offers free tuition for employees and 50% for spouses!
 Free tuition for dependent children is also a benefit.
 This is a great way to pursue a Master's degree in one of the many graduate degree programs Suffolk offers.
-This is also a great way to pay for your dependent child to attend Suffolk for free as a benefit of working at Suffolk!
+This is also a great way to pay for your dependent child to attend Suffolk for free to benefit from working at Suffolk!
 Law school tuition benefit is available as well.
-For more information please visit www.suffolk.edu.
+For more information, please visit www.suffolk.edu.

 PRIMARY DUTIES AND RESPONSIBILITIES:

 • Create the overall change management strategy and plan.

 • Change network strategy and design.

 • Understand all scoping and design decisions and the impact on change management, communications plan, and training materials.

 • Participate and contribute content for project awareness: roadshows, faculty meetings, change network meetings, and campus engagement.

 • Identify and elevate risks and other issues that may impact success.

 • Work with project directors, project managers, project leads, and others to identify and mitigate risks associated with the project.